Vlad-PLK/vlad-plk.github.io/_posts/2025-09-03-Launching-My-Blog.md

 - Linux systemd service management and process monitoring techniques
 - SSH tunneling and advanced key management for secure remote access

 **DevOps Connections**: Started seeing how foundational Linux skills directly connect to container management, infrastructure automation, and cloud operations.
-The investment in solid fundamentals will pay off in later weeks.
+The investment in solid fundamentals pays off throughout the entire learning journey.

-## 🔄 Daily Reflection

-Great momentum today.
+## ⏭️ Next Steps & Closing Thoughts

 The blog setup took longer than anticipated, but it's a crucial tool for accountability and documentation.
-My Linux review reinforced how much I've retained from 42 School while highlighting areas where DevOps-specific knowledge will build on this foundation.
+My Linux review reinforced how much I've retained from 42 School while highlighting areas where DevOps-specific knowledge builds on this foundation.

-Energy level is high, and I'm genuinely excited about the technical depth coming in the following days.

-## ⏭️ Tomorrow's Plan

-Deep dive into shell command mastery with a focus on the most critical commands for DevOps workflows.
-I'm planning to create a comprehensive reference document that will serve as a quick-access resource throughout the entire 12-week journey.
+Next up: mastering shell commands with a focus on the most critical commands for DevOps workflows, creating a comprehensive reference document that will serve as a quick-access resource throughout my entire learning journey. 💻

-Time to get my hands dirty with some serious command-line work! 💻